 MA of Arts in Educational Administration, University of Notre Dame

 MA in Education, University of Notre Dame

 BA in Political Science, University of Portland

 Patrick Fennessy came to St. Joseph School in 2010.
-As principal Patrick directly oversees advancement, strategic planning, admissions, facilities, and overall communication of the mission.
+As Head of School Patrick directly oversees advancement, strategic planning, admissions, facilities, and overall communication of the mission.
 Patrick enjoys seeing the mission of St. Joseph School lived out in the lives of its students, teachers, parents, and alumni--all of whom are using the potential God has given them to make the world better.
 In his spare time, Patrick enjoys spending time with his wife and three children, riding bikes, reading, skiing, and golfing.